 Healthy Transplants and Healthy Produce – How to Maintain Their Health

 This session covers how to work with transplants, and how to keep them healthy as well as some aspects of seed starting including in-home incubation.

 During the growing season, plants can act as a good indicator of how healthy the soil is.
-This session covers detecting soil mineral deficiencies, and how to correct soil mineral deficiencies using household products.
+This session will cover detecting mineral deficiencies in plants, how to make corrections in soil mineral deficiencies using household products.

 Introducing Cover Crops to Small Gardens

-Cover crops are a great way to add minerals to the soil year round.
-They can be sown under adult summer crops to promote growth and to replace nutrients.
-Learn the best cover crops to use, and when to plant a cover crops.
+Cover crops are a great way to add minerals to the soil year- round.
+It can be sown under adult summer crops to promote growth and to replace nutrients.
+This session will cover the best cover crops to use, and when to plant a cover crops.
 Some cover crop seeds will be made available to gardeners.

 Preparing a garden bed for winter is as important as at the start of the season.
 This session will guide gardeners on soil health and fertility in the fall months and will look at soil testing in the later part of the fall.